203-Systems/Prismatic/README.md

-Now outdated.
-Play.203.io has been replaced by new Amethyst Player Prismatic is will available at play-old.203.io
+### Now outdated.
+Play.203.io has been replaced by new Amethyst Player
+### Prismatic is still available at play-old.203.io

 # 203 | Prismatic
 An experimental Unipad Emulator based on React.JS